How to control Risk taking behaviour in your teenager

 Engage your teen in sports, family activities, health activities and things of their interest.
 These kinds of activities give positive energy to your teen.

-They also get a way to socialize with people of same interest groups.
-This is also a good way for them to shed some the extra energy they have.
+They also get a chance to socialize with people of similar interests This is also a good way for them to shed some of the extra energy they have.

 #17 Motivate your teen to find a mentor